mem0ai/chrome-extension/README.md

 ## Usage

-1. Click on the Mem0 Chrome Extension icon in your Chrome toolbar to open the popup.
+1. After installation, look for the Mem0 icon in your Chrome toolbar
-2. Enter your Mem0 API key and user ID in the settings.
-3. During conversations with Claude, click the "Mem0" button to retrieve relevant memories and use them in your conversations.
-This also tries to deduce new memories from your conversation.
-4. Your memories will be displayed, allowing you to reference them in your conversations.
+2. Sign in with Google
+3. Start chatting with any supported AI assistant
+4. For ChatGPT and Perplexity, just press enter while chatting as you would normally
+5. On Claude, click the Mem0 button or use shortcut ^ + M

+## ❤️ Free to Use

+Mem0 is completely free with:

+- No usage limits
+- No ads
+- All features included

 ## Configuration